 Views are a major amenity in residential development.
-Views of the northshore mountains may be possible from portions of the site.
-New development that takes advantage of this view opportunity must also respect views from homes to the south and east.
+Spectacular views of the downtown and northshore mountains are possible from the site.
+However, views from lower level units will be blocked by Nanaimo Station.
+New development that takes advantage of this view opportunity must also respect views from homes to the south.
 A view analysis which illustrates the impact of new development on existing views will be required with any development permit application.